DataShades/ckanext-charts/docs/engines/index.md

 The form builder is responsible for generating a form that allows users to configure the chart from the UI.

-Read more about how to create a custom chart engine in the [documentation](./custom.md).
+Also, you can implement support of a chart library of your choice by creating a custom chart engine.
+Read more about it  [here](./custom.md).